isofarro/wordpress-theme-tips/README.markdown

 * Add a tagcloud page
 * Dynamically map the network tabs based on the site
 * Cross linking/article summaries between the sites
+* Test and repair the next/previous navigation buttons